temp-tina/temp-tina.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Two papers are accepted by ACL 2025.
+Two papers are accepted by **ACL 2025**.
 Congrats to Shiyu and Yuchen!